ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 # set security firewall broadcast-ping disable
 ```

 By default the VRA firewall is stateless.
-Stateful firewalls are used in this guide and set with the following commands.
+Stateful firewalls are used in this tutorial and set with the following commands.

 ```
 # set security firewall global-state-policy icmp